More Russian oil going east squeezes Iranian crude sales to China

 "You can legally buy Russian oil at discount, but Iranian oil continues to be the subject of sanctions, so naturally people go for the easier option," a European trader said, referring to the tighter U.S. sanctions on Iran's exports.

-Russian oil and refined products are also flowing into other markets, especially India and the United Arab Emirates.
+Russian oil and refined products are also flowing into other markets, especially India and the United Arab Emirates (UAE).

 Russian fuel oil arrivals in the UAE storage hub of Fujairah are set to climb to about 2.5 million barrels in May, about 125% higher than April levels.